French Revolution: Estates-General of 1789

-The Second Estate elected 291 deputies, representing about 400,000 men and women, who owned about 25% of the land and collected seigneurial dues and rents from their tenants.
-Like the clergy, this was not a uniform body, and was divided into the noblesse d'épée, or traditional aristocracy, and the noblesse de robe.
-The latter derived rank from judicial or administrative posts and tended to be hard-working professionals, who dominated the regional parlements and were often intensely socially conservative.
+The Second Estate elected 322 deputies, representing about 400,000 men and women, who owned about 25% of the land and collected seigneurial dues and rents from their tenants.
+Most delegates were town-dwelling members of the noblesse d'épée, or traditional aristocracy.
+Courtiers and representatives of the noblesse de robe (those who derived rank from judicial or administrative posts) were underrepresented.